vessels-tech/dfstalk/readme.md

 ## Example

 DFS Talk is able to convert complicated numbers into audio by stitching together individual audio files.
+There's no magic going on here with complex speech synthesis; we are just appending different words until it makes a number.

+Below are some examples of numbers that have been converted to audio:

 ### English:
 - 2976 with an Australian Male Accent [link](./docs/audio/en_AU_male_2976.mp3)